 - A9.
-ISAs (UK and Ireland) require the auditor to obtain an understanding of the entity and its environment3. - A10.
-In the context of a regulated entity, the auditor's understanding of its business needs to extend to the applicable statutory provisions, the rules of the regulator concerned and any guidance issued by the regulator on the interpretation of those rules, together with other guidance issued by the APB. - A11.
-The auditor is also required to identify and assess the risks of material misstatements to provide a basis for designing and performing further audit procedures4.
+ISAs (UK) require the auditor to obtain an understanding of the entity and its environment. - A10.
+In the context of a regulated entity, the auditor's understanding of its environment needs to extend to the applicable statutory provisions, the rules of the regulator concerned and any guidance issued by the regulator on the interpretation of those rules, together with other guidance issued by relevant authorities, including the FRC. - A11.
+The auditor is also required to identify and assess the risks of material misstatements to provide a basis for designing and performing further audit procedures.
 In making such an assessment the auditor takes into account the control environment, including the entity's higher level procedures for complying with the requirements of its regulator.
-Such a review gives an indication of the extent to which the general atmosphere and controls in the regulated entity are conducive to compliance, for example through consideration of inter alia: - The adequacy of procedures and training to inform staff of the requirements of relevant legislation and the rules or other regulations of the regulator; - The adequacy of procedures for authorisation of transactions; - Procedures for internal review of the entity's compliance with regulatory or other requirements; - The authority of, and any resources available to, the compliance officer/Money Laundering Reporting Officer ('MLRO'); and - Procedures to ensure that possible breaches of requirements are investigated by an appropriate person and are brought to the attention of senior management. - A12.
-In some areas of the financial sector, conducting business outside the scope of the entity's authorisation is a serious regulatory breach, and therefore of material significance to the regulator.
-In addition, it may result in fines, suspension or loss of authorisation. - A13.
+Such a review gives an indication of the extent to which the general atmosphere and controls in the regulated entity are conducive to compliance, for example through consideration of inter alia: - The adequacy of procedures and training to inform staff of the requirements of relevant legislation and the rules or other regulations of the regulator. - The adequacy of procedures for authorization of transactions. - Procedures for internal review of the entity's compliance with regulatory or other requirements. - The authority of, and any resources available to, the compliance officer/Money Laundering Reporting Officer (MLRO). - Procedures to ensure that possible breaches of requirements are investigated by an appropriate person and are brought to the attention of senior management. - A12.
+In some areas of the financial sector, conducting business outside the scope of the entity's authorization is a serious regulatory breach, and therefore of material significance to the regulator.
+In addition, it may result in fines, suspension or loss of authorization. - A13.
 Where the auditor's review of the reporting entity's activities indicates that published guidance by the regulator may not be sufficiently precise to enable the auditor to identify circumstances in which it is necessary to initiate a report, the auditor would consider whether it is necessary to discuss the matters specified in legislation with the appropriate regulator with a view to reaching agreement on its interpretation. - A14.
 Similarly, where a group includes two or more companies separately regulated by different regulators, there may be a need to clarify the regulators' requirements in any overlapping areas of activity.
 However, the statutory duty to make a report as presently defined arises only in respect of the legal entity subject to regulation.
-Therefore the auditor of an unregulated company in a group that includes one or more other companies which are authorised by regulators would not have a duty to report matters to the regulators of those companies.
+Therefore the

-3 ISA (UK and Ireland) 315, "Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment," paragraph 11.
+&lt;sup>6 ISA (UK) 315 (Revised June 2016), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment, paragraph 11.

-4 ISA (UK and Ireland) 315, paragraph 25.
+&lt;sup>7 ISA (UK) 315 (Revised June 2016), paragraph 25.